Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 In this example, we've clicked on the "apples" button seven times, but we don't see seven print statements from `useEffect`.
 Instead, we only see our print statements three times: once after the component mounted, and two more times from clicking the "oranges" button.

 If we wanted `useEffect` to run when _either_ `apples` or `oranges` updates, we should pass in `[apples, oranges]`.

+You can experiment with this code in a [Code Sandbox](https://codesandbox.io/s/apples-and-oranges-xwr8w?file=/src/App.js).

 ### Executing `useEffect` Only After Mounting, Not After Updating